Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 1. What is secondary osteoarthritis?

-Secondary osteoarthritis occurs when an underlying disease – such as Rheumatoid Arthritis – damages the articular cartilage and bones.
-It differs from primary osteoarthritis, which is usually caused by age and wear.
+A secondary osteoarthritis develops when another underlying disease – such as the Rheumatoid Arthritis – damages the joint cartilage and the bones.
+It differs from primary osteoarthritis, which usually arises from age and wear.

 2. How common is osteoarthritis in Rheumatoid Arthritis?

 Very common.
-Studies show that almost all patients with long-standing rheumatism eventually develop secondary osteoarthritis – especially in the hip and knee.
+Studies show that almost all patients with long‑term Rheumatism in the course develop a secondary osteoarthritis – especially at hips and knees.

 3. What symptoms indicate secondary osteoarthritis?